openSUSE/news-o-o/_posts/2010-07-10-opensuse-weekly-news-131-is-out.markdown

-     "Firefox has been taking heat from Google Chrome over speed for  some time, but the worldâ€™s most popular open source browser is getting  ready for a comeback.
-Can Firefox 4.0 woo back some of the early  adopters whoâ€™ve embraced Chrome?
+     "Firefox has been taking heat from Google Chrome over speed for  some time, but the world’s most popular open source browser is getting  ready for a comeback.
+Can Firefox 4.0 woo back some of the early  adopters who’ve embraced Chrome?
 It looks like it will have a very good  shot."